 |---|---|

-| Day 1 | Grogginess from anesthesia, may not eat dinner.
+| Day 1 | Grogginess from anaesthesia, may not eat dinner.
 Quiet, dim room.
 Keep them in a small space, away from other pets. |

-| Day 2–3 | Energy returns.
-Cats often act normal — the challenge is keeping them from jumping or running.
+| Day 2 to 3 | Energy returns.
+Cats often act normal, and the challenge becomes keeping them from jumping or running.
 Use a kennel or small bathroom if needed. |

-| Day 3–7 | Incision should be healing well.
+| Day 3 to 7 | Incision should be healing well.
 E-collar (cone) stays on.
 Check daily for redness, swelling, or discharge.
 Use shredded paper or a paper-pellet litter to avoid clay dust on the incision. |

-| Day 7–10 | Most cats are visibly recovered.
-Stitches dissolve internally for most cats — check with the clinic if any external sutures need removal. |
+| Day 7 to 10 | Most cats are visibly recovered.
+Stitches usually dissolve internally; check with the clinic if any external sutures need removal. |

-| Day 10–14 | Full recovery.
+| Day 10 to 14 | Full recovery for most cats.
 Cone can usually come off.
 Resume normal activity.
-Behavioral changes (less spraying, no heat cycles) become permanent within 2–6 weeks. |
+Behavioural changes (less spraying, no heat cycles) become permanent within 2 to 6 weeks. |

 Red flags to call the vet about: incision leaking blood or pus, swelling that gets worse after day 3, no eating after day 2, lethargy past day 2, vomiting more than once, or the cat removing the cone and licking the incision.
+If symptoms appear after-hours, our Calgary cat emergency vet guide lists 24-hour options.
+When in doubt, call your veterinarian.
+General feline post-op information is also published by the Cornell Feline Health Center.

 Why Spay or Neuter Your Cat?
 Health & Behavior Benefits